 Item Amplifier: Some of the Wonders that can be built will amplify the effects of any city improvements you've also built (such as the Sistine Chapel which doubles the effects of any cathedrals you've built), or amplify unit abilities (Magellan's Expedition increasing ship mobility).

-Added on to in V: Napoleon gets free culture per turn until Steam Power is discovered.
+Added on to in V before Brave New World: Napoleon gets free culture per turn until Steam Power is discovered.

 Just One More Level: Some games directly invoke this by prompting the player with the option "Just one more turn" after they win the game or when they try to quit.

-Land of One City: One big change that Civ V introduced was City-States, countries with just one city who won't expand beyond the limits of that city.
-They're usually named after capitals of famous small nations (like Zurich).
-You could straight-up conquer them if they've got territory you want, but it's often to your benefit to do favors for them and stay on their good side, since they'll give you extra faith, happiness, food, culture or trade goods.
+One big change that V introduced was City-States, countries with just one city who won't expand beyond the limits of that city.
+They're usually named after capitals or other well known cities of nations not yet present (like Geneva and Zurich from Switzerland).
+You could straight-up conquer them if they've got territory you want, but it's often to your benefit to do favors for them and stay on their good side, since they'll give you extra faith, happiness, food, culture or military units, as well as access to their luxury and strategic resources, and will declare war against anyone you are at war with.
 Either way, they add a complicating factor that wasn't seen before.
 There's also fun subversion to this; if they are at war with a proper civ and you donate enough units, they can conquer a city of that civ, and if the city is a former capital or has a wonder, they won't have the option to raze and will keep it instead.

 Of course, if you don't agree to join in the war with your 'ally', it's a diplomatic penalty.
 And they'll hardly ever help you if you ask them for aid, except when you are so strong that you could probably win the war by yourself anyway.
 It's even possible for your former ally to turn sour on you, and think of you as a "warmongering menace to the world!" when the only war you ever declared was the one they asked you to.

-Lighter and Softer: Civilization Revolution is this in a nutshell.
-Civ V meanwhile tries bringing in a relatively more uplifting tone compared to Civ IV.
+Lighter and Softer: Revolution is this in a nutshell.
+V meanwhile tries bringing in a relatively more uplifting tone compared to IV.

 This was slightly more or less (depending on how you look at it) pronounced in the earlier games, which did not have Civilization-specific units.
 Thus, your military typically consisted of something of an Anachronism Stew.